pascal-p/julia-exercism/kata/vig-cipher/README.md

 ## Tasks

-Write encode and decode function, generating the key
+Write encode and decode function, given a key

 Write a function that can deduce which key was used during a Vigenere cipher encryption, given the resulting ciphertext, and the length of that key. (cf. [wikipedia VIgenere code](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) in particular key elimination)